Place the flour, milk, eggs and a pinch of sea salt in a bowl, then whisk to a smooth batter.

 Once hot, add a ladleful of batter, tilting the pan to spread, then cook for 2 to 3 minutes each side, or until lightly golden.
 Remove to a plate, and repeat until you’ve used all the batter.

-Smash up the chocolate and place in a heatproof bowl with the butter and a pinch of salt in a heatproof bowl over a pan of gently simmering water (don’t let the bowl touch the water), and stir occasionally until melted.
+Smash up the chocolate and place in a heatproof bowl with the butter and a pinch of sea salt.
+Pop the bowl over a pan of gently simmering water (don’t let the bowl touch the water), and stir occasionally until melted.
 Remove from the heat.

 To build your cake, spread a blob of cream over a serving plate or board, pop a pancake on top and press gently.
 Spread some chocolate over the pancake and top with another pancake.
 Keep doing this, alternating between cream and chocolate, until you’ve used all the pancakes, remembering to keep some cream back for the top.